PYTHON

 greeting = f"Hello, {name}.
 You are {age} years old."

-When to Use Formatted Strings
+When to Use f-Strings

 In Python, string formatting with f-strings is useful in various scenarios.
 Examples include data output formatting, logging, and dynamic content generation.
 Python f-strings are particularly useful for including variables or expressions within strings.

-Examples of Formatted Strings in Python
+Examples of f-Strings in Python

 Dynamic Content Creation

-F-strings are ideal for building more complex string expressions, such as user notifications or personalized messages.
+f-strings are ideal for building more complex string expressions, such as user notifications or personalized messages.
 As an example, consider a user performing an action on a website.
 If successful, the username and the action might display in a message.

 username = "fsociety"